-The British Paraorchestra is the world’s first large-scale professional ensemble of disabled musicians, a boundary breaking outfit that is unlike any orchestra you’ve ever seen or heard.
-There are no ranks of brass or decks of strings, rows of penguin-suited men and evening-gowned women.
+The British Paraorchestra is the world’s first large-scale professional ensemble of disabled musicians, a boundary breaking outfit that is unlike any orchestra you’ve seen or heard.
+There are no ranks of brass or strings, rows of penguin-suited men and evening-gowned women.
 The conductor does not stand on a podium and direct a piece by Beethoven or Brahms.
 Central to our mission is to perform phenomenal music that captivates audiences.
 We work with partner ensembles and an array of collaborators to push our art form forward and prove beyond a doubt that disability is no barrier to talent.